Stroud: Business

 There is still a small textile industry (the green baize cloth used to cover snooker tables and the cloth covering championship tennis balls is made here), but today the town functions primarily as a centre for light engineering and small-scale manufacturing, and a provider of services for the surrounding villages.
 Stroud is a Fairtrade Town.

-The Stroud and Swindon Building Society had its headquarters here until it merged with the Coventry Building Society on 1 September 2010.
+The Stroud and Swindon Building Society had its headquarters here until it merged with the Coventry Building Society in September 2010.
 The building is now the headquarters of the renewable energy provider Ecotricity.

 Damien Hirst owns the 'Science' facility in Stroud which produces his art.

 In September 2009, the Stroud Pound Co-operative launched the Stroud Pound as an attempt to reinforce the local economy and encourage more local production.
 The currency's design follows that of the Chiemgauer, in being backed on a one-for-one basis by the national currency, having a charge for redemption which is donated to local charities, and including a system of demurrage to encourage rapid circulation.